top of page

 Location

 The majority of my sessions take place outdoors at the location of your choice*.
 You should choose somewhere that matches the style and feeling you'd like for your photos.
 I am happy to discuss options with you if you need help deciding.
-Please keep in mind that I charge a travel fee for sessions further than 15 miles from 19460 and that some locations may require a permit or have other shooting fees.
+Please keep in mind that I charge a travel fee for sessions further than 15 miles from Phoenixville, PA and that some locations may require a permit or have other shooting fees.
 I am happy to research your preferred location to learn of any requirements for photography and will handle any permit applications .

-I have listed some recommendations here if you are looking for suggestions or don't have a particular place in mind.
+Visit my Location Guide if you are looking for suggestions or don't have a particular place in mind.
 The majority of my sessions take place at Valley Forge National Historic Park, which is one of my absolute FAVORITE places to shoot and is breathtaking year round.
 I also can come to you and take photographs right in your backyard if you want to keep it really simple.

 *If you would like to do an indoor photoshoot based on location and/or time of year/weather, please let me know.